 - Heat oil in a large soup pot over medium heat.
 Add onion and sauté until it is soft and begins to turn golden, about 5 minutes.

-- Add garlic, carrots and celery and cook for 2 minutes.
+- Add garlic and carrots and cook for 2 minutes.
 Add tomatoes or tomato paste, cumin and coriander.
 If using canned tomatoes, drain the liquid off (and set aside) and add tomatoes to the pot.
 Stir and cook until the spices are fragrant.
 Add one teaspoon salt, a large pinch of cayenne (or more if you enjoy the heat), broth, 4 cups of water, and the lentils to the pot.
 If using canned tomatoes, instead of 4 cups of water, use 3 1/2 cups of water plus the tomato juice drained from the can.
 Bring the mixture to a boil, stir, then reduce the heat and simmer gently until lentils are tender (about 20 to 30 minutes).

 - Taste for salt and add more as necessary (lentils like salt so you may need more, depending on the saltiness of the broth).
 Add lemon juice to taste, one tablespoon at a time.
 You will need at least one half lemon, possibly a whole one—several tablespoons in total.